RBeaudoin/generator-python-scaffold/README.md

 Installation
 ------------
-In order to use this generator, you'll, need to have [Node.js](http://nodejs.org/download/) installed.
-[NVM](https://github.com/creationix/nvm) is a useful tool fo installing versions of Node.js and [npm](https://www.npmjs.org/).
+In order to use this generator, you'll need to have [Node.js](http://nodejs.org/download/) installed.
+[NVM](https://github.com/creationix/nvm) is a useful tool for installing versions of Node.js and [npm](https://www.npmjs.org/).

 Once Node.js is installed, install yeoman by running ```npm install -g yeoman```.
 Once that is done, clone this repo, switch to the root directory, and run ```npm link```.
 With this completed, you can run ```yo generator-python``` in a directory to scaffold out a Python application.